lovely-jubbly/lovely-jubbly-hmcts-dev-test/docs/2026-05-11_3_backend_implementation_plan.md

 - All endpoints match the API contract and error envelope.
 - Prisma migrations apply cleanly on a fresh database.
 - `.env.example` and the backend README allow a new developer to run the API and tests locally.
+- `npm run lint` and `npm run format:check` pass locally and in GitHub Actions.
 - GitHub Actions runs the test suite successfully on push and pull request.
 - The service runs on Render with PostgreSQL, CORS configured for the frontend origin, and `/health` returning `200`.